gccloudone/aurora/content/en/team/monitoring-alerts/alert-cluster-level/prometheus-storage-low.en.md

 ---
-title: "PrometheusStorageLow"
+title: "Prometheus Storage Alerts"
-linkTitle: "PrometheusStorageLow"
+linkTitle: "Prometheus Storage Alerts"
-weight: 10
+weight: 5
-type: "docs"
+aliases: ["/team/monitoring/clusteralerts/prometheusstorage"]
 draft: false
-lang: "en"
 ---

 ## Alert: PrometheusStorageLow

 PrometheusStorageLow alerts are configured to occur at the cluster level.
 It triggers when Prometheus disk usage is over 85% in the specified environment.
 This alert indicates that the storage needs to be increased for that environment.

-On each cluster, Prometheus has a PVC with storage for monitoring.

 ## Alert: PrometheusDiskMayFillIn60Hours